Table of Contents

 Exemption of Death Benefit / Face Value

 Most states have established that whole life insurance policies are exempt up to $1,500 in face value.
 However, some states allow a higher face value exemption.
-California, and Ohio allow up to $1,500 face value exemption, Florida allows a higher exemption amount of $2,500, and North Carolina allows up to $10,000.
+While California and Ohio have a $1,500 face value exemption, Florida allows a higher exemption amount of $2,500, and North Carolina allows up to $10,000.

 If a life insurance policyholder has a face value over the exemption amount, the cash value of the policy is not exempt from Medicaid’s asset limit.
 Said another way, if the face value (death benefit) of the policy is over the limit in the state in which one lives, the cash value of the policy will be added to one’s countable assets.
 On the other hand, if the face value of the policy is under the exemption limit, the life insurance policy is exempt (not counted) from Medicaid’s asset limit.